 Then I set out on a journey to find who “owned” the body in the treatment field.
 I asked every psychotherapist and psychologist I met if they knew of a support group that supported people’s physical body needs.
 No. Using the language of the scientists, I told myself, “Having a physical body is a necessary but insufficient condition for having an addiction.
 But it IS necessary.”
 My textbooks based on the currently favored models did not deal much with the body.
 And when I found snippets of information on things like nutrition or biofeedback in the text, I checked to see if they were referenced in the index.
 No. If someone wanted to find this information again, they’d have to comb the pages.

 The next leg of the journey took me back to the bathtub, where I do some of my best work.
 I scoured the book Alcoholics Anonymous, affectionately known as the Big Book, page by page, recording references to problems involving the physical body.
 If you read it with your metabolic glasses on, the Big Book reads like an Old Testament record of cravings, allergy-like problems, and cake and coffee stories of bodies suffering from poor insulin regulation and assorted endocrine disruptions as well as starving brain cells.
-First drinking stories teemed with tip-offs to a biological type of alcoholism, and stories of forgotten bodies emerged from in between the lines of spiritual awakenings.
-It was strange to learn that although nutritionists have understood the common thread of blood sugar, alcoholism, and mood chemistry for decades, the information never made it into the big literature on alcoholism or other addictions.
-Even Founder Bill W. could not persuade the new keepers of AA to disseminate information on nutrients and blood sugar; he tried in the 1960s.
+First drinking stories teemed with tip-offs to biological types of alcoholism, and stories of forgotten bodies emerged from in between the lines of spiritual awakenings.
+It was strange to learn that although nutritionists have understood the common thread of blood sugar, alcoholism, and mood chemistry for decades, the information didn’t make it into the literature on alcoholism or other addictions.
+Even Founder Bill W could not persuade the new keepers of AA to disseminate information on nutrients and blood sugar; he tried in the 1960s.

 Throughout this process, I was also reading books by doctors and psychologists who had included the physical body in non-pharmaceutical ways in the treatment of addicts and people with mood and eating disorders.
 They seem to cluster in families.
 Common among their recommendations were dietary guidelines for repairing the cells of people whose bodies were broken by years of poor nutrition and drinking, nutrients for restoring neurotransmitters, and behaviors that stabilize blood sugar and restore digestive function.